-Jailbreak enthusiast Linus Hensee has published an exploit for iOS 12.1 and below, using the vulnerability in Safari. how
+Jailbreak enthusiast Linus Henze has published an exploit for iOS 12.1 and below that takes advantage of a vulnerability in Safari.
+How

 Want a free Safari 0day?
 (Ok, it's actually a 1day because it's fixed in the latest WebKit version, but it still works in the latest version of Safari) Then go to https://t.co/CD9IwHUQP8